wouterpeere/GHEtool/README.md

 ## Get started with GHEtool

 ### Building blocks of GHEtool
-GHEtool is a flexible package that can be extend with methods from [pygfunction](https://pygfunction.readthedocs.io/en/stable/) (and [ScenarioGUI](https://github.com/tblanke/ScenarioGUI) for the GUI part).
+GHEtool is a flexible package that can be extend with methods from [pygfunction](https://pygfunction.readthedocs.io/en/stable/).
 To work efficiently with GHEtool, it is important to understand the main structure of the package.

 #### Borefield